padm-2022-q1/atv02-notes/README.md

 ## Atividade 02 - App Notes!

-Para as orientações, consule o enunciado (PDF) no Moodle.
+Para as orientações, consulte o enunciado (PDF) no Moodle.

 Demo do comportamento esperado do aplicativo.